-Steak Fajita Quesadillas are the perfect way to bring Mexican cuisine to your kitchen.
-Upgrade to ribeye and make your own fajita seasoning for fabulously tender and flavorful meat
+Steak Fajita Quesadillas are the perfect way to bring Mexican style cuisine to your kitchen.
+Upgrade to ribeye and make an easy fajita seasoning for fabulously tender and flavorful meat.

 I rarely, if ever, ate Mexican food growing up.
-Which is funny, because we lived in a very ethnically diverse area of Maryland.
-Fast forward to my move to Oklahoma…my first week on the job was the Big 12 basketball tournament in OKC, and I’m pretty sure we ate Mexican at least three times over a four-day period.
+Fast forward to my move to Oklahoma…my first week on the job was the Big 12 basketball tournament in OKC, and we ate Mexican food at least three times in a four-day period.

 BEST MEAT FOR STEAK FAJITA QUESADILLAS

 Step up your game with ribeye!
 Skirt steak or flank steak are traditional for fajitas, but I tried ribeye once at a restaurant and never looked back.

 Ribeye is more tender and flavorful than flank or skirt steak, and you can use thicker chunks of ribeye